Urban Care Geographies: Sustaining Life in Post-welfare Cities - APPLICATIONS OPEN - Closes 30 April 2021

 Contact: Associate Professor Karen Soldatic

-Enabling Planetary Health in the Blue Mountains.
-CURRENTLY OPEN FOR APPLICATIONS - Applications close 13/12/2020
+Enabling Planetary Health in the Blue Mountains - AWARDED

 This project is based at ICS and is funded in partnership with Blue Mountains City Council.
 At ICS the scholarship is placed within the Urban Futures research group and the Sustainable Transitions Engaged Research Hub (SISTER-Hub) strategic initiative.
 The project looks at frameworks for enabling a culture of sustainable socio-ecological transitions in the Blue Mountains region and is also being developed in partnership with Monash Sustainable Development Institute (Monash University)